 Cooperatives are businesses and organizations democratically owned and managed by the people they serve.
 They come in many shapes and sizes: from a handful of people to thousands upon thousands of members.
 Some are owned and run by workers, others are owned and governed by consumers, still others are for producers (like farmers and artists).
 But no matter what, cooperatives always have the same foundation: one member, one share, one vote.

-Recently, we at The Toolbox for Education and Social Action (TESA) (a worker co-op) launched a new poster series to highlight and celebrate the power of the cooperative movement.
+We at The Toolbox for Education and Social Action (TESA) (a worker co-op) produced a poster series to highlight and celebrate the power of the cooperative movement.
 Below, we’re sharing each of the posters while also going further into depth about how co-ops build stronger communities, a new economy, and a better world.
 Learn all about cooperative values, and then hang the posters on your walls!

 Cooperatives build stronger communities by keeping money, resources, jobs, and economic control local.
 Their impact has been so widespread and significant that more businesses are electing to transition into cooperatives.
 Like the Island Employee Cooperative (IEC) in rural Maine, where the retiring owners decided to sell their businesses to their employees, rather than an outside investor who would surely have made lay-offs and service cut-backs.
 Since buying-out their jobs, the retail workers at IEC have increased their pay, acquired benefits, shared in the business’s profits, and even brought the local community college system into their stores to help teach the new owners (the employees!) practical business skills.
 All of these things are rare in the retail world for workers, but it’s possible at the IEC in Deer Isle, Maine, thanks to the cooperative model.